3D Filters for Liposome Extrusion

 Phenom SEM image of microfabricated filter

 Because of the strong liquid flows in microfluidic devices, the strength of the microstructures and their adhesion to glass also were investigated.
 The strength is quantified by the Young’s modulus retrieved by performing compression mechanical tests; adhesion is quantified by measuring the maximum force required to dislodge a polymeric microstructure from its substrate.
-These data were acquired using an FT-MTA02 Micromechanical Testing and Assembly Station from Nanoscience Instruments.
+These data were acquired using an Micromechanical Testing and Assembly Station from Nanoscience Instruments.
 A stress-strain plot is shown below for TPP microfabricated polymeric cubes.

 Stress-strain plot for a microfabricated cube